symbiotic-engineering/OpenFLASH/docs/meem_engine.rst

 MEEM_engine Module
 ===================

-This module defines the `MEEM_engine` class responsible for managing and solving multiple `MEEM_problem` instances.
+This module defines the `MEEMEngine` class responsible for managing and solving multiple `MEEMProblem` instances.
 It handles the numerical methods required to solve boundary value problems, assembles the necessary matrices, and visualizes the results.

 .. automodule:: meem_engine
    :members: